Breaking Health News: GLP-1 Drugs for Parkinson’s, Asthma Treatment, and Maternal Mistreatment in US Hospitals

 If a three-point improvement is the most that can be achieved, the evaluation of lixisenatide may be limited, especially given the adverse effects, Standaert said.

-However, if the drug keeps patients stable while untreated patients deteriorate by three points per year, “over a period of 5 to 10 years or more, then this could be a truly transformative treatment,” Standaert said.
+However, if the drug keeps patients stable while untreated patients deteriorate by three points per year, “over a period of 5 to 10 years or more, then this might be a truly transformative treatment,” Standaert said.

 Asthma attacks damage the lining of the airways